IlianK/go-fuzzing-concurrency/README.md

 ./run.sh Examples/Examples_Simple/Channel/
 ```

 You will be prompted to select the automation mode.
-For options 1 and 2, all fuzzing modes listed in config.yaml will be executed.
+For options 1 and 2, all fuzzing modes listed in the config will be executed.

 ```
 ========== Advocate Fuzzing Runner ==========